CSCIX65G/crosscompilation/README.md

 44dc506ffecd        cscix65g/swift-runtime:amd64-latest   "/lib/x86_64-linux-g…"   19 minutes ago      Exited (0) 19 minutes ago                                                              swift_runtime

 ```
-Note that this process will use the 8080 port and be incompatible with running the echoserver container at the same time.
-You’ll need to kill it with `docker stop echoserver` if you want to play with the debugger.
+Note that this process will use the 8080 port and therefore be incompatible with running the echoserver container at the same time.
+If you want to play with the debugger, you’ll need to kill the echoserver with `docker stop echoserver` .
 If the lldb_server instance is up, then you can do the following:

 ` lldb ./.build/x86_64-unknown-linux/debug/echoserver`